pekrau/userman/README.md

 content, such as images, which cannot contain API access tokens.

 Tip: Use the [requests](http://docs.python-requests.org/en/latest/) package for all HTTP client code.
-It is way better than the urllib2 package in the standard Python distribution.
+It is much better than the urllib2 package in the standard Python distribution.

 ### Packacke notes ###